Punktum-dk/epp-service-specification/README.md

 The `token` is handled the following way:

-- If absent DK Hostmaster will require the agreement for the terms and conditions be accepted with DK Hostmaster, this process is handled by DK Hostmaster
+- If absent Punktum dk will require the agreement for the terms and conditions be accepted with Punktum dk, this process is handled by Punktum dk

 - If present.
-The token will be validated by DK Hostmaster
+The token will be validated by Punktum dk
 - if not valid the request with result in an error and the request will be dismissed
 - if valid the request will be accepted and processed